aleshaleksey/fansys23/08-spell-list.md

 |Components|incantation|+1
 |Save|CHA|

-**Description**: The caster imbues up to 3 target entities with the ability to communicate vocally with all entity within a single subkind.
+**Description**: The caster imbues up to 3 target entities with the ability to communicate vocally with all entities within a single subkind.
 The caster may choose any entity subkind.
 An unwilling target may ignore the effect with a successful CHA save vs the caster's threshold.

 **Special**: Glitches and divines may make themselves incomprehensible at will, despite the magic of this spell.

 **Upcast**: For every extra MP die above 4, the spell lasts for an extra 12 minutes or affects an extra target.

-**Global**: As the local casting, but is centered on a point and allows all entities within 120ft to communicate to entities of the chosen subkind.
+**Global**: As the local casting, but is centred on a point and allows all entities within 120ft to communicate to entities of the chosen subkind.
 The spell lasts for 24 hours.
 For every 2 MP dice above 8 placed in the spell, the radius increases by 360ft or the spell lasts for an extra day.

 ___
 ### Healing Seed